Location pages are an important part of your overall website structure. The approach you take depends on your own business strategy and goals.

 Unless you are operating out of a major market like Houston, your primary market isn’t likely to be the only area you serve–even then, you are likely able to reach area suburbs fairly easily and don’t want to let those lead opportunities go to competitor sites.

-Using our Auto-Location page feature can help you create rankable pages that mirror your homepage in minutes and will set up an SEO-friendly sitemap to clue in search engines as to where your business operates.
+Using our Auto-Location page feature can help you create rankable pages in minutes that either mirror your homepage (synced) or contain your own custom content (custom).
+Both options will set up an SEO-friendly sitemap to clue in search engines as to where your business operates.

 Are Auto-Location Pages Right For Me?